 Notetaking Assistance

-Notetaking assistance is provided as an accommodation for students whose documented disabilities interfere with their abilities to take notes.
+Notetaking assistance is provided to students whose documented disabilities interfere with their ability to take notes in class.
 Notetaking assistance is determined on a course-by-course basis and is dependent upon the nature of each course and the method of instruction as it relates to the student's documented disability.
-Notetaking assistance is provided as an academic accommodation, however, is not considered a substitute for a student’s full participation in class.
-Notes and/or recordings provided are for students’ personal study use only and are not to be shared with other individuals.
+Notetaking assistance is provided as an academic accommodation, however, it is not meant as a substitute for a student’s full participation in class.
+Notes and/or recordings provided are for students’ personal study use only and must not be shared with other individuals.

 Notetaking assistance may include:

-Based on course design and the availability of several technology-based notetaking options, a peer notetaker may not be the most effective accommodation for a course.
-The CSD will engage in the interactive process with instructors and students to discuss the nature and content of the course to determine the most appropriate notetaking accommodation.
+The CSD will engage in the interactive process with instructors and students to discuss the nature and content of a course to determine the most appropriate notetaking accommodation.
+A peer notetaker may not be the most effective accommodation for a course.

 For specific information related to notetaking assistance, go to Resources in your CSD MyAccess Account.